 The Pennsylvania CDL manual has an entire section for driving in winter that covers everything from checking and preparing a commercial vehicle for winter driving to driving on slippery surfaces.
 Regarding slippery surfaces, the manual requires truck drivers to drive slowly and states if roads are very slippery, a trucker shouldn’t drive at all.
 The manual also requires that truck drivers adjust speed to conditions, don’t pass unless necessary, avoid having to slow down and speed up, and take curves at slower speeds trying to avoid braking around curves.
 There is also a requirement to keep a longer following distance and be aware that as the temperature rises to the point where ice begins to melt, the road becomes even more slippery.

-Act quickly if you’ve been injured in a truck accident – You need results
+Act quickly if you’ve been injured in a tractor-trailer crash – You need results

 Once a truck accident occurs, trucking companies and insurance companies act quickly to try to protect their exposure.
 That is why it is so imperative that those injured in truck accidents act quickly as well.
 The truck accident attorneys at Fellerman & Ciarimboli have represented numerous victims of truck accidents and their families in the Wilkes-Barre/Scranton and Philadelphia areas and throughout the state of Pennsylvania.